zlepper/Zlepper.RimWorldMods/Zlepper.RimWorld.ModSdk/readme.md

 ## Features

-* Provides support for C# 10 (At least the feature .NetFramework can support).
+* Provides support for C# 10 (At least the features .NetFramework can support).
 * Allows multiple RimWorld versions to be supported at the same time.
 * Automatically references common RimWorld assemblies.
   * Provides an easy hook for referencing more assemblies.
-* Easily reference HugsLib and Harmony if wanted.
+* Easily reference other Steam mods for your mod.
+  * Harmony and HugsLib have special support, to make them even easier to reference.
+  * Other local mods for development can are automatically referenced in an msbuild `<ProjectReference>` is created.
 * Automatically copies the mod to the RimWorld mods folder.
 * Support for Rider + Visual Studio run buttons without additional configuration.
   * Debugging is not yet magically supported and does require additional manual configuration.
 * Implicit `using`s for `RimWorld`, `Verse`, `System`, `System.Collections.Generic` and `System.Linq`.
+* Fully automatically generated `About.xml` file.
+* The `PublishedFileId.txt` is automatically back into the project when the mod is build the mod has been published to Steam.

 ## Installation

-This guide enables and uses HugsLib as I personally find it very useful.
-If you don't want to use it, you can replace the relevant parts with the standard RimWorld modding way of doing things: https://rimworldwiki.com/wiki/Modding_Tutorials.

 A word of warning: I develop on Windows and have only tested this on Windows.
 It should be possible to tweak enough settings to get it working on other platforms, but I have not done so.
 If you are using Linux or Mac,